aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ##### Changing Color
 Colorization is accomplished with a list of possible colors.
-The user can cycle through the colors with the arrow keys.
-The scene dispatches the color selection to the selected node.
+The user can cycle through the list with the arrow keys.
+The scene dispatches the color change command to
+the currently selected node.

 `````````````````````````````````````````` {.python}
     # class Scene